 Ultimately, both multiple intelligence theory and the research on growth mindset can empower students to take ownership of their learning!

 By the way, if you're encouraging your students to develop a growth mindset, you might object to teaching them the kid-friendly MI terms because all of those terms include the word "smart."
 Instead, teach your students the terms that Dr. Gardner used to describe these intelligence areas.
 They may enjoy the challenge of learning those big words!

 I love teaching kids that there are many ways we are "smart" and helping them to discover their own unique strengths.
 Over the years, I developed a mini unit for teaching students about MI theory, and those lessons make up the core of Multiple Intelligence Theory for Kids: Step-by-Step Lessons and Printables.
 This ebook describes exactly how to teach these concepts to your students in an engaging way using cooperative learning strategies.
 If you're wondering if these lessons and activities would be appropriate for your students, take a look at PDF preview of the entire book.

 Step-by-Step Lessons and Printables

-This 66-page ebook includes complete lesson plans, a student survey, printables, assessments, and answer keys for teaching a unit on multiple intelligence theory.
-Designed for grades 4 - 6.
-Please preview online before purchasing!
+This ebook includes cooperative learning activities, lesson plans, a student survey, printables, assessments, and answer keys for teaching a unit on MI theory.
+Preview ebook or click Buy Now to add it to your TpT cart.